-The 1965 film ‘Sound of Music’ is one of the world’s favourite musicals.
+The 1965 film ‘Sound of Music’ from the Rodgers and Hammerstein stable is one of the world’s favourite musicals.
 Many people know of the locations in and around Salzburg and visit them in their droves including the city’s squares, parks and abbey.
 Certainly most of the film has been examined with great scrutiny and its locations discussed in detail.
-The one aspect that always puzzled me was where the final scenes took place – where the Von Trapps are going over the mountains and descending into Switzerland.
+The one aspect that always puzzled me (and the one location few discussed) was where the final scenes took place – the Von Trapps escaping over the mountains into Switzerland.
+The film starred Julie Andrews, Christopher Plummer, with Charmian Carr, Nicholas Hammond, Heather Menzies, Duane Chase, Angela Cartwright, Debbie Turner and Kym Karath.

-What of the film’s ending?
-This is one aspect that hardly ever gets a look in.
-And referring to guides and information on the film doesn’t reveal where the location was.
-Its information thats difficult to come by.
-(Although with the passing of time its becoming more acknowledged that the locations are indeed at the beginning and the end of the film.)
+In terms of the film’s ending its one aspect in the whole discussion of the film that hardly ever gets a look in.
+Referring to guides and information on the film doesn’t reveal where the location was.
+Its information that’s difficult to come by.
+This post was originally written in 2014 and with the passing of time its becoming more acknowledged that the locations are indeed at the beginning and the end of the film and more are no doubt now aware exactly where these locations were.
+Previously there was no Google Street coverage of the site in question.

 The film’s celebrated ending where the Von Trapps are seen heading for ‘Switzerland’ (but in fact are descending to Germany!)

 The final scene in the film starts with the clip shown below.
-It clearly denotes the southwestern most slope of the Ahorn summit above the Berggasthoff Ahornkaser (the cafe.)
-The building ringed in red is the Purtschellerhaus, with the Hoher Goll massif behind.
+It clearly denotes the southwestern most slope of the Ahorn summit above the Berggasthoff Ahornkaser (the cafe) with the Hoher Goll massif behind, the bulk of which is sited in Germany even though the mountain too straddles the border between the two countries.

-To reach this one has to enter via Germany along what is known as the Roßfeld Panorama Straße (Rossfeld Panorama highway.)
+To reach this location, the only way to do so is from Germany itself along what is known as the Roßfeld Panorama Straße (Rossfeld Panorama highway.)
 This was built by the Nazis during WWII, being one of their bold, yet unfinished projects, intended to form a link between two distinct parts of Bavaria.

 The Von Trapps coming up the mountain.
 The Purtschellerhausstrasse hostel can just be seen in the distance.